karlrohe/disim/README.md

 # disim

-data 			contains the data.
+data/ 			contains the data.
 Please see the paper http://arxiv.org/abs/1204.2296 for citations.
-figures		contains the figures in the paper.
+figures/		contains the figures in the paper.